 Perjury, the crime of lying under oath, is a serious offense because it can derail the basic goal of the justice system—discovering the truth.
-Even the famous and the powerful have faced the consequences of perjury, which include prosecution (Barry Bonds), prison (Marion Jones), and impeachment (Bill Clinton).
+Even the famous and the powerful have faced the consequences of perjury, which include prosecution, prison, and impeachment.

 Historically, perjury was defined as lying while testifying in court.
 The law now defines the crime to cover not just trials but also many other proceedings, including grand juries, family law court, bail hearings, Congressional committee hearings, and depositions in civil lawsuits.
 Sworn statements made to governmental agencies such as the Social Security Administration or in financial affidavits (such as loan applications) are also covered.

 It's also a criminal offense to cause another to commit perjury, called suborning perjury.